 READ: What is Juneteenth and Why Should We Celebrate It? / Erin Phillips

-Using the celebrations and festivals littered throughout the Bible as examples, in addition to the wisdom from Psalms 78 and 106, author Erin Phillips encourages Christians to commemorate Juneteenth by the holiday in four ways – celebrating to learn, celebrating to teach the next generation, celebrating to mourn, and celebrating for reconciliation.
+Using the celebrations and festivals littered throughout the Bible as examples, in addition to the wisdom from Psalms 78 and 106, author Erin Phillips encourages Christians to commemorate Juneteenth in four ways (learning, teaching the next generation, mourning, and reconciling).

 READ: Juneteenth – What Lies Beneath? / John H. Haas